What is the primary difference between a benign tumor and a malig... | Channels for Pearson+

 B

-Benign tumors can spread to other parts of the body, while malignant tumors cannot.
+Malignant tumors can spread to other parts of the body, while benign tumors do not.

 C